tusharacc/cli_assist/README.md

 # "get me the latest PR from microsoft/vscode"
 # "show failed Jenkins builds in the last 4 hours"
 # "analyze commit abc123def from scimarketplace/externaldata"
+# "find all classes that depend on UserService through 2 levels"
+# "list all repositories in Neo4j"
+# "what classes are most connected in the graph"
 ```

 ### Command Line